mlctrez/servicego/README.md

 ### If you dare

 So the defaults are basic but you can implement your own logging and configuration implementations.
-Use the soure luke.
+Use the source luke.